Alva Belmont: Second marriage

 Alva Vanderbilt shocked society in March 1895 when she divorced her husband who had long been unfaithful, at a time when divorce was rare among the elite, and received a large financial settlement said to be in excess of $10 million, in addition to several estates.
 She already owned Marble House outright.
-The grounds for divorce were allegations of William's adultery, although there were some who believed that William had hired a woman to pretend to be his seen mistress so that Alva would divorce him.
+The grounds for divorce were allegations of William's adultery, although there were some who believed that William had hired a woman to pretend to be his mistress so that Alva would divorce him.
+Either way, Alva was unhappy in the marriage, angered by William's cheating, and now acutely aware of how precarious women's positions in marriages and workplaces were since the men with power over them did not really protect them.

 Alva remarried on January 11, 1896, to Oliver Hazard Perry Belmont, one of her ex-husband's old friends.
-Oliver had been a friend of the Vanderbilts since the late 1880s and like William was a great fan of yachting and horseraces.
-He had accompanied them on at least two long voyages aboard their yacht the Alva.
+Oliver had been a friend of the Vanderbilts since the late 1880s and, like William, was a great fan of yachting and horse racing.
+He had accompanied them on at least two long voyages aboard their yacht, the Alva.
 Scholars have written that it seems to have been obvious to many that he and Alva were attracted to one another upon their return from one such voyage in 1889.
 He was the son of August Belmont, a successful Jewish investment banker for the Rothschild family, and Caroline Perry, the daughter of Commodore Matthew Calbraith Perry.
-Upon Oliver's sudden death in 1908, Alva took on the new cause of the women's suffrage movement after hearing a lecture by Ida Husted Harper.
+Alva and Oliver were apparently happy in their relationship.
+They spent their time traveling, partying, and gardening.
+Alva and her friends hosted extravagant events when she was Newport, from barn-themed costume parties to obstacle course car races.
+Upon Oliver's sudden death in 1908, Alva left for Europe while his estate was settled.

 Women's suffrage

-Drawn further into the suffrage movement by Anna Shaw, Belmont donated large sums to the movement, both in the United Kingdom and United States.
-In 1909, she founded the Political Equality League to get votes for suffrage-supporting New York State politicians, and wrote articles for newspapers.
-She gave strong support to labor in the 1909-1910 New York shirtwaist makers strike.
-She paid the bail of picketers who had been arrested and funded a large rally in the city's Hippodrome, which she addressed along with Shaw, president of the National American Woman Suffrage Association (NAWSA).
-In 1909 she joined this organization and was named an alternate delegate from New York to the International Women's Suffrage Association meeting in London.
-There Belmont observed the commitment of Emmeline Pankhurst and her followers, who would influence the depth and the form of her own personal commitment to the cause.
-On her return to the United States, she paid for office space on Fifth Avenue that allowed the relocation of NAWSA offices to New York, and she funded its National Press Bureau.
-At the same time, she formed her own Political Equality League to seek broad support for suffrage in neighborhoods throughout the city, and, as its president, led its division of New York City's 1912 Women's Votes Parade.